awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeAutomation.md

 ------

 DocumentName
 The name of the secondary runbook to run during the step\.
-For runbooks in the same AWS account, specify the runbook name\.
-For runbooks shared from a different AWS account, specify the Amazon Resource Name \(ARN\) of the runbook\.
+For runbooks in the same Amazon Web Services account, specify the runbook name\.
+For runbooks shared from a different Amazon Web Services account, specify the Amazon Resource Name \(ARN\) of the runbook\.
 For information about using shared runbooks, see [Using shared SSM documents](ssm-using-shared.md)\.
 Type: String
 Required: Yes